-- 1. If services are being delivered as planned; - 2.
-If services are effective and adequate to meet the beneficiary's needs; and - 3.
+- 2. If services are effective and adequate to meet the beneficiary's needs; and - 3.
 Whether the beneficiary is satisfied with the services.

 The support coordinator and the beneficiary develop an action plan to monitor and evaluate strategies to ensure continued progress toward the beneficiary's personal outcomes.